Catalog Integration

 1. Define Entity Types

-Create categories that match your architecture:
+Create categories matching your architecture:

 • Applications - Customer-facing services